 Thus, as conceived by the Council of the EU, at the beginning of 2020, cryptocurrencies may lose some of their anonymity, but, in contrast, ordinary users will be better protected from fraudulent activities.

-KYT — a new word in the fight against money laundering
+KYT: a new idea in the fight against money laundering

 The KYT procedure was created to track and analyse transactions and determine their involvement in criminal actions.
-It is considered an improved version of KYC, although it does not replace, but supplements it.
-It is gradually being introduced on the largest crypto exchanges, and it will soon appear with us.
+It is considered to be an improved version of KYC, although it supplements KYC and does not replace it.
+It is gradually being introduced on the largest crypto exchanges, and it will soon appear on ours.

-Regarding that AML is constantly being improved, new ways of tracking transactions are being created, transparency is being strengthened, and authoritative organisations and governmental establishments are accumulating forces to combat money laundering, crypto enthusiasts can not worry about the purity of acquired bitcoins.
-Especially if the coins are obtained from a reliable source, for example, an officially working cryptocurrency exchange.
+Considering that AML is constantly being improved, new ways of tracking transactions are being created, transparency is being strengthened, and authoritative organisations and governmental establishments are accumulating forces to combat money laundering, crypto enthusiasts can stop worrying about the purity of bitcoins they have acquired.
+Especially if the coins are obtained from a reliable source — for example, an official cryptocurrency exchange.

 Cryptocurrency compliance services, which take steps to identify compromised transactions, help minimise the circulation of dirty coins.
-A service for quick verification of bitcoin transactions by KYT has already appeared on the B2C market.
+A service for the quick verification of bitcoin transactions using KYT has already appeared on the B2C market.
 Previously, such a solution was available only in the B2B segment, which was used by large crypto exchanges.
-Now any private recipient can instantly check the address from which he/she received the coins, or the transaction itself.
+Now any private recipient can instantly verify the address from which he/she received the coins, or the transaction itself.

-Using the Traceer application, you can check bitcoins for purity of origin and make sure that you have not become an involuntary participant in shadow operations.
-Following AMLD5 requirements and FATF recommendations will avoid the risk of blocking your main cryptocurrency asset.
+You can use the Traceer application to check bitcoins for purity of origin or make sure that you have not become an involuntary participant in shadow operations.
+Following AMLD5 requirements and FATF recommendations will avoid the risk of having your main cryptocurrency asset blocked.